mvrcii/vesuvius_challenge_2023/README.md

 ````commandline
 python inference_submission.py
 ````
-Note: This can take very long due to high TTA, the script has a variable ``tta=True`` which can be set to false, this will speed up inference by ~ 8x. (but produce slightly noisier images)
+Note: This can take very long due to high TTA, the script has a variable ``tta`` (default value is false), which can be activated.
+However, this will slow down inference by approximately 8 times but produce slightly less noisy images.

 ### 7. Ensemble and creating images
 Once Inference is done, run